heuer/segno/docs/boost-error-correction-level.rst

     >>> qr.designator
     '2-M'

-Segno returns a 2-M QR Code (version 2, error correction level "M").
+Segno returns a 2-M QR code (version 2, error correction level "M").

 .. image:: _static/boost_example1.svg
-    :alt: 2-M QR Code encoding 'The Long and Winding Road'
+    :alt: 2-M QR code encoding 'The Long and Winding Road'

-If the user does not allow any enhancement of the error correction level, Segno returns a 2-L QR Code (version 2, error correction level "L") which does not optimally exploit the possible error corrections::
+If the user does not allow any enhancement of the error correction level, Segno returns a 2-L QR code (version 2, error correction level "L") which does not optimally exploit the possible error corrections::

     >>> import segno